libremfg/rhize-docs/content/explanations/manufacturing-data-hub.md

 ## Why an MDH needs this design

 Rhize chose its components deliberately, after careful consideration and years of real-world experience.
-The following sections describe these components work together and how this design arose from the landscape of manufacturing automation.
+The following sections describe how these components work together and how this design arose from the landscape of manufacturing automation.

 ### Point-to-point reaches scaling issues